 Apparently, Apple has replaced the Home button with a fluid gesture-based navigation area in order to make room for an edge-to-edge display that’s first seen on the iPhone X. The same goes with the recently released iPhone XS, XS Max, and XR variants.
 In case you’re wondering how to bring up the App Switcher or how to close apps on your iPhone XR given that the Home button does no longer exist, I’ve mapped out a simplified walkthrough for you to refer to.
 Read on for more information.

-Launching the App Switcher and closing apps on the iPhone XR
+How to launch the App Switcher and close apps on iPhone XR

 To get started, you will need to bring up the App Switcher or multitasking preview containing the list of the recently used applications on your iPhone XR.
 Here’s how it’s done:

 Again, you can no longer double-click the Home button or use the 3D Touch firm swipe.
 Instead, you will have to use this new gesture:

 - Touch your finger to the gesture area located at the very bottom of your iPhone display.